 - i.
 On 23 September 2020, Barton, during the course of his evidence at the ILGA Inquiry, admitted that there were deficiencies in Crown's AML/CTF Program insofar as it related to reporting and transparency because there was no direct reporting line to the Crown Board in relation to AML issues (T2760.30). - ii.
-Further particulars may be provided following discovery. - 162.
-In the Relevant Period, Crown's AML/CTF Program relied to a large degree on the manual input and recording of information as it related to Crown's record keeping obligations and/or Crown's reporting obligations, and not automation.
+Further particulars may be provided following discovery and the filing of expert evidence. - 162.
+In the Relevant Period, Crown's AML/CTF Program relied to a large degree on the manual input and recording of information as it related to Crown's record keeping obligations and/or Crown's Reporting Obligations, and not automation.

 - i.
 On 11 September 2019, Neil Jeans, during the course of his evidence at the ILGA Inquiry, stated that his written report dated around 31 May 2019, contained statements to the effect that Crown had a very manual, intensive monitoring program and that automation would need to take place (T2388.4). - ii.
-On 11 September 2019, Neil Jeans, during the course of his evidence at the ILGA Inquiry, stated that Crown have a very manual, intensive monitoring program and that automation would need to take place (T2388.25-31). - iii.
+On 11 September 2019, Neil Jeans, during the course of his evidence at the ILGA Inquiry, stated that Crown have a very manual, intensive monitoring program and that automation would need to take place (T2388.25-31).

+- iii.
 Further particulars may be provided following discovery and the filing of expert evidence. - 163.
-In the Relevant Period, Crown did not or did not adequately resource, staff or structure its AML/CTF compliance team.
+In the Relevant Period, Crown did not adequately resource, staff or structure its AML/CTF compliance team.

 - i.
-On 23 September 2020, Barton, during the course of his evidence at the ILGA Inquiry admitted that Crown's AML team was underresourced and that this could be described as a deficiency (T2760.11-25). - ii.
+On 23 September 2020, Barton, during the course of his evidence at the ILGA Inquiry admitted that Crown's AML team was underresourced and that this could be described as a deficiency (T2760.11-25). - ia.
+Prior to discovery and the filing of expert evidence, the Plaintiff: - A. is not able to say to what extent and in what respects Crown's AML/CTF compliance team was not adequately resourced; and - B. says that an adequately resourced AML/CTF compliance team would have prevented, minimised the risk of the occurrence of, mitigated and/or brought to the attention of the Crown Board, the Risk Committee and/or Crown's AML/CTF Compliance Officer the matters alleged in paragraphs 154 to 209 and 214 to 217 herein. - ii.
 Further particulars may be provided following discovery and the filing of expert evidence. - 164.
-In 2017, the Group General Manager of AML for the Crown Group in 2017 was not Crown's AML/CTF Compliance Officer.
+The Group General Manager of AML for the Crown Group in 2017 was not Crown's AML/CTF Compliance Officer.